hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/custom-database-functions.md

 To produce a result such as: `0.796045811049445`

+# Factory methods

+LiveSQL groups all SQL parameters into six broad types: numbers, strings, date/time, boolean, binary/byte arrays, and generic objects.

-Use any of the six factory methods available in the `Function` class to create a function with the corresponding return type:
+Therefore, you can use any of the six factory methods available in the `Function` class to create a function with the corresponding LiveSQL return type:

 - `Function.returnsNumber(String pattern, Expression... parameters)` -- to produce a `NumberFunction`
 - `Function.returnsString(String pattern, Expression... parameters)` -- to produce a `StringFunction`